mcd5703/Transonic-Euler-Solver/README.md

 target_link_libraries(main ${OPENGL_gl_LIBRARY} ${GL_STATIC_LIBRARIES})
 ```

-# Additional tips / system requirements suggestions for MacOS

-## System Requirements Guide for Troubleshooting
+## Extended System Requirements Guide for Troubleshooting on MacOS

-### For MacOS
 If you are on MacOS, you **MUST** update your Mac and Xcode to the latest version, via Settings > Software Update and Apple Store > Xcode respectively.
 Only then will you be able to successfully follow the steps below.